shaillypanchal1991/LoginRevised/README.md

         public void onRefreshTokenSucess(Login data);

-        public void onRefreshTokenFailure(CustomException apiException);
+        public void onRefreshTokenFailure(CustomException apiException);}

-Whenever you get a ProfileFailure, call RefreshToken to get the new token.

-    }
+User can save the data on his end (the tokens,credentials) and encrypt them the way it needs to.